Sathya Sai Baba: Old age, illness and death

 Sai Baba had predicted that he would die at age 96 and would remain healthy until then.
-After he died, some devotees suggested that he was referring to that many lunar years, as counted by Telugu-speaking Hindus, rather than solar years, and using the Indian way of accounting for age, which counts the year to come as part of the person's life.
-Other devotees have spoken of his anticipated resurrection, reincarnation or awakening.
+After he died, some devotees suggested that he was referring to lunar years, as counted by Telugu-speaking Hindus, rather than solar years and using the Indian way of accounting for age, which counts the year to come as part of a person's life.
+Other devotees have spoken of his anticipated resurrection, reincarnation, or awakening.

 Funeral and mourning

-His body lay in state for two days and was buried with full state honours on 27 April 2011.
+Sathya Sai Baba's body lay in state for two days and was buried with full state honors on 27 April 2011.
 An estimated 500,000 people attended the burial.
 Political leaders and prominent figures attending included then Indian Prime Minister Manmohan Singh, Congress president Sonia Gandhi, Gujarat Chief Minister Narendra Modi (who later became Prime Minister of India), cricketer Sachin Tendulkar and Union Ministers S. M. Krishna and Ambika Soni.

-Political leaders who offered their condolences included the then Indian Prime Minister Manmohan Singh, then Nepali Prime Minister Jhala Nath Khanal, Sri Lankan President Mahinda Rajapaksa and the Dalai Lama.
-Cricketer Sachin Tendulkar, whose birthday was that day, cancelled his birthday celebrations.
-The Hindu newspaper reported that "Sri Sathya Sai Baba's propagation of spiritualism and preaching of Hindu philosophy never came in the way of his commitment to secular beliefs."
+Political leaders who offered their condolences included the then Indian prime minister, Manmohan Singh, then Nepali Prime Minister Jhala Nath Khanal and Sri Lankan President Mahinda Rajapaksa.
+The cricketer Sachin Tendulkar, whose birthday was that day, cancelled his birthday celebrations.
+The Hindu newspaper reported that "Sai Baba's phenomenal mass appeal lay in his unswerving commitment to communal harmony, his encouragement of charitable activity and public-spiritedness, and his own example in building educational and health care institutions that focused on meeting basic needs on a large scale."

-The Government of Karnataka declared 25 and 26 April as days of mourning and Andhra Pradesh declared 25, 26, and 27 April as days of mourning.